Hard to Find Military Sticks: “Double-X” Joins Our World War II Baseball Lumber Pile

 Baseball memorabilia is a highly specialized sub-category of militaria collecting that poses many challenges ranging from availability of artifacts to resources that can be used to facilitate authentication.
 The two most challenging types of baseball militaria that pose considerable struggles for sourcing are with baseballs and bats.
-Though a handful of game-used military bats have surfaced over the years, I have only been successful in securing a small number of them for my collection.
+Though a handful of game-used military bats have surfaced over the years, we have only been successful in securing a small number of them for my collection.

 In a few collectors circles, discussions surrounding methods for determining factors and features for what constitutes military or service team equipment.
 Unlike issued military gear (uniforms, weapons, tools and equipment) that has procurement markings that are applied either via labeling, stenciling or engraving, sports equipment can be and often is unmarked.
 Considering that during World War II sports equipment wasn’t procured through government contracts or appropriations, a large and unknown percentage of the gear was distributed and disseminated to the troops without being marked.
 It is highly likely that gloves, balls, catchers’ protective equipment and bats were commonly lacking indicative military (U.S. Army, U.S. Navy, U.S.M.C, etc.) or government marks (U.S.).
 As this was the case, aside from provenance directly connected to a piece, all of this equipment is relegated to simply being specific-period sports equipment.